vapoursynth/vapoursynth/doc/installation.rst

 First download and install the prerequisites:
    * `Python 64 bit version <http://www.python.org/>`_ -- There is support for Python 3.12 and all later versions, including 3.13 and 3.14.

-Note that VapourSynth and Python have to be matched so both are either installed for all users or for only for the current user.

-Also note that per user installs will not install the required Visual Studio 2026 runtimes.

 Installation
 ------------

 Simply run the `VapourSynth installer <https://github.com/vapoursynth/vapoursynth/releases>`_.
-It should automatically detect and install everything, including the Python wrapper.

-If the tests mentioned at the beginning fails, there may be a bug in the installer or there are old copies of vapoursynth.pyd and vapoursynth.dll lying around.
+It will perform the general installation steps and offer a few additional option.

-Windows Installation (Portable)
+Windows Portable
-*******************************
+****************

-By far the easiest way is to download and run the automatic script called *Install-Portable-VapourSynth-RXX.ps1*.
+Download and run the automatic script called *Install-Portable-VapourSynth-RXX.ps1*.
 It will then automatically download and set up embedded Python, pip and VapourSynth in a subdirectorey called *vapoursynth-portable* by default.
 It's possible to pass arguments to it to specify the installed Python version in addition to an option to run it in unattended mode.

-Or if you want to do it the manual and not recommended way follow these steps:
-   * Download and decompress `Python 3.14 or newer <http://www.python.org/>`_ -- 64 bit embeddable version (note that all versions from 3.12 are supported)
-   * Decompress the `portable VapourSynth archive <https://github.com/vapoursynth/vapoursynth/releases>`_ into the Python dir and overwrite all existing files.
-   * Install pip using `get-pip.py <https://bootstrap.pypa.io/get-pip.py>`_ or any other method.
-   * Install the wheel from the *wheel* directory for the chosen Python version.

 OS X Installation
 *****************